George Hay, 7th Marquess of Tweeddale: Early life

 His maternal grandfather was John Hayhurst, a labourer who lived at Quernmore, Lancaster.
 His paternal grandparents were Brig.-Gen. Lord William Hay, of Newham and Margaret Hay (daughter of John Hay of Linplum and granddaughter of Sir James Hay, 1st Baronet).
 He was a great-grandson of John Hay, 2nd Marquess of Tweeddale and the former Lady Mary Maitland (a daughter of John Maitland, 1st Duke of Lauderdale).

 Career

-Hay served as an officer in the East India Company Navy.
+Hay served as an officer in the East India Company's Bombay Marine.

 In 1787 he inherited the titles of his first cousin once-removed, the 6th Marquess.
 He then became a Burgess of Edinburgh a year later, Lord Lieutenant of Haddingtonshire in 1794, and a Scottish representative peer in 1796.

 Personal life

 On 18 April 1785, he married Lady Hannah Maitland, a daughter of James Maitland, 7th Earl of Lauderdale and the former Mary Turner Lombe (daughter and co-heiress of Sir Thomas Lombe, Alderman and Sheriff of London).
 Together, George and Hannah were the parents of eleven children, including: